 Tarsar Marsar Trek

-How to Reach TRC Srinagar for the Tarsar Marsar Trek?
+How to Reach Tarsar Marsar Trek?
+Travel Guide from TRC Srinagar

 Reach to TRC (Tourist Reception Centre) in Srinagar, the starting point for many treks, including the Tarsar Marsar Trek, here’s a detailed guide: